-Timing belt replacement and timing belt repair generate a lot of questions for us here at Christian Family Automotive.
+Timing belt replacement and timing belt repair generate a lot of questions for us here at Kindred Automotive.
 Many vehicles from the 1990’s and 2000’s came with timing belts inside the engine instead of the timing chain that was common on nearly all cars from the 60’s and 70’s.
 Timing belts generate a lot of questions from owners.
 What is a timing belt?
 What does a timing belt do?
 What happens if a timing belt breaks?
 What will a timing belt service cost?

 Let’s try to answer some of these questions.
 First, what is a timing belt and what does it do?
 The short answer is that the timing belt is a rubber belt inside the motor that keeps the bottom moving parts “in time” with the upper moving parts.
 Simply, this rubber belt keeps everything in the motor synchronized correctly.

 This description leads into another question: what happens if a timing belt breaks?
 The top parts stop moving and the bottom parts keep moving.
 On some engines, this just leaves you on the side of the road with a car that doesn’t work.
 Most cars, though, are known as interference motors meaning that the top parts will interfere with the bottom if the belt breaks.
 That means broken engine parts and very expensive repairs if a belt ever fails.